zhangty019/Toolpath_Gcode_generation/README.md

 - Prerequisite:

--- open the ../DataSet/FABRICATION/robotWpGeneration" and duble click "copy_and_remesh.py", it will copy the "CURVED_LAYER" and "TOOL_PATH" in "../DataSet" and save them into "../DataSet/FABRICATION/"
+--open the ../DataSet/FABRICATION/robotWpGeneration" and duble click "copy_and_remesh.py", it will copy the "CURVED_LAYER" and "TOOL_PATH" in "../DataSet" and save them into "../DataSet/FABRICATION/"

 - Click the '**1.
 Ur5e robot Gcode Generation**'‘,

--- the programme will automatically load the  Waypoints(*.txt) and Slices (*.obj) files.
+--the programme will automatically load the  Waypoints(*.txt) and Slices (*.obj) files.

--- output the data for ur5e robot into "../DataSet/FABRICATION/toolpath_robot_ur/"
+--output the data for ur5e robot into "../DataSet/FABRICATION/toolpath_robot_ur/"

 ## Curved Layer Generation Algorithm